YHangL123/House_price_prediction/README.md

 * Click "Confirm" botton
 * Review the massage shown in massage box
 * If error massage shown, check the list and don't leave it blank
-* If no error massage shown, click "Get Predicts" botton and the results will save as pdf in assigned folder
+* If no error massage shown, click "Get Predicts" botton and the results will save as pdf in same folder

 ### Get Results
-* Open pdf file saved in assigned folder to see the results
+* Open pdf file saved to see the results

 ## Help
 * If error massage shown in GUI, check the list and don't leave it blank.